 Mürren is one of those picture perfect villages in the Swiss Alps: there are no cars, mountains all around, and green slopes and forests.
 You'll find many hiking trails here.
 In winter, there are many options for skiing, snowboarding and tobogganing.
 The Jungfrau region offers more than 200 km of pistes.
 Wengen, on the other side of the valley, offers a similar, but not identical experience.

 Like many popular villages, Mürren is pretty touristy, but not in a disturbing way.
 It is one of the best places to enjoy the Swiss Alps, away from traffic, shopping centers and other distractions.
 There are quite some hotels and restaurants.
-There aren't many shops, but it's enough for all the basic needs: you'll find a supermarket there, as well as various sports shops and a bakery.
+There aren't many shops, but it's enough for all the basic needs: you'll find a supermarket there, as well as various sports shops.

 Mürren is perched on the edge of an 800 m high cliff, rising up from the Lauterbrunnen valley in the Jungfrau region.
 It's a spectacular location.
 Good views are guaranteed if the weather is cooperative.
 You can see the Eiger, Mönch, Breithorn, most of the Jungfrau, and many other mountains from here.